-Transit-Pellets method (formerly known as Abrahamsson's Method) was developed at Sahlgrenska University Hospital in Sweden and is documented in some twenty scientific reports (examples shown below).
-Reference values are now based on measurement in 199 adults (114 women and 85 men).
+The method previously referred to as the Abrahamsson method, now known as the Transit-Pellets method, was developed at Sahlgrenska University Hospital in Sweden and has been the subject of around twenty scientific reports, a few of which are exemplified below.
+Currently, reference values are based on measurement in 199 adults (114 women and 85 men).

 Author and Year Conclusion and Authors' Comments Abrahamsson H, Antov S, Bosaues I. Gastrointestinal and colonic segmental transit time evaluated by a single abdominal x-ray in healthy subjects and constipated patients.
 Scand J Gastroenterol.
-Suppl 1988; 152:72- 80.
+Suppl 1988; 152:72-80.
 This original study showed the usefulness of the Transit-Pellets method with intake of 10 markers daily for six days followed by an abdominal X-ray on day seven.
 Based on the principle that an equilibrium between ingested and excreted markers has been attained Abrahamsson H, Antov S. Accuracy in assessment of colonic transit time with particles: how many markers should be used?
 Neurogastroenterol Motil.
 2010; 22:1164-69.
 Showed that measurement of colonic transit time with ten markers daily yields an accuracy very similar to 15-20 markers daily but a significantly higher accuracy than five markers daily.
 Sadik R, Abrahamsson H, Stotzer PO.
 Gender differences in gut transit shown with a newly developed radiological procedure.
 Scand J Gastroenterol.
 2003; 38:36-42.
 This study showed that modification of the Transit-Pellets method by dividing the marker dose on day six into one morning dose and one evening dose is a simple and safe principle to measure rapid, normal and slow colonic transit.
 Törnblom H, Van Oudenhove L, Sadik R, et al. Colonic transit time and IBS symptoms: what's the link?
 Am J Gastroenterol.
 2012; 107:754-60.
-Study on a large number of patients (n = 359) showing that the modified Transit- Pellets method is very useful to characterise e.g. IBS patients with respect to normal, slow or rapid colonic transit.
+Study on a large number of patients (n=359) showing that the modified Transit-Pellets method is very useful to characterise e.g. IBS patients with respect to normal, slow or rapid colonic transit.
 Sadik R, Abrahamsson H, Ung KA, et al. Accelerated regional bowel transit and overweight shown in idiopathic bile acid malabsorption.
 Am J Gastroenterol.
 2004; 99:711-8.
 The Transit-Pellets method can be used to elucidate pathophysiology and diagnosis in patients with rapid colonic transit.
 Accelerated bowel transit and obesity are both implicated in idiopathic bile malabsorption.